myTerminal/story-slicer/README.md

     story-slicer ~/Videos/input.mp4 ~/Downloads 60 15

-and it would ignore the first 15 seconds from the input video.
+and it would ignore the first 15 seconds of the input video.

+Just the way you can skip a part of the video from the start, you can also omit a part towards the end.

+    story-slicer ~/Videos/input.mp4 ~/Downloads 60 15 250

+The above command splits the input video `input.mp4` into slices that are 60 seconds long, but skips the first 15 seconds of the input video, and ends the splitting process at 250 seconds.

 ### Further help with commands